You are here

 Definition

-Performs professional therapeutic work in instructing, evaluating, and supervising patients in occupational therapy activities.
+Provides occupational therapy services.
 Assesses patients, plans, and implements treatment; completes related documentation.

 Distinguishing Characteristics

-First-level class of the series.
-Under general supervision, assesses patient needs and confers with other staff to plan occupational therapy program.
+Entry-level class of the series.
+Under general supervision, assesses patient occupational therapy services needs and collaborates with other disciplines to provide safe and effective patient care.

 Typical Work